 Behind the (Bad) Behavior

 Every act displayed in public has a back story; we can't take what we see at its face value.
+Often, if not always, we react to what our peepers witness precisely because we are not privy to what happens behind the scene.

 This I have to remind myself, because I forget, or I mistakenly focus on what I see, based on GMRC (Good Manners and Right Conduct), which my generation takes seriously.